 This intermediate-level sculpture course will consider different methods of moldmaking and how multiple forms can be used to construct meaning in art.
 Both the history and various techniques of casting will be studied and materials such as plaster, clay, wax and bronze will be explored.
 The work of sculptors who have used this method of making images will be addressed.
 Students will be required to complete a series of assigned projects as well as to create a sculpture of their own design.
 Prerequisite: ART 116 or ART 132; students will be charged a fee for materials in this course.
 Maksymowicz

 Emphasizes making well thought-out artistic statements with the camera.
 Digital photography offers many of the same practices found in traditional photography, from camera settings with depth of field, ISO speeds and optimal exposure, to reading natural and artificial light.
 Concentration on potential for aesthetic enhancement, manipulation and storage in the digital darkroom as well as consideration of slides of master photographs and the different genres and approaches available to the artist photographer.
 Does not supply complete information on all aspects of digital photography or new commercial photographic media.
-Prerequisite: ART 114 or permission of instructor; students will be charged a fee for materials in this course.
+Students will be charged a fee for materials in this course.
 Holmgren

 An exploration of technical and expressive skills with complex painting and mixed-media techniques.
 This course will also develop critical thinking, aesthetic values and an awareness of contemporary issues in painting and their relationship to individual student work.
 Prerequisite: ART 222.
 Liu